alasca-association/tarook/docs/user/reference/options/yk8s.ipsec.rst

 ``yk8s.ipsec.remote_private_addrs``
 ###################################

-Private address of remote endpoint. only used when :ref:`configuration-options.yk8s.ipsec.test_enabled` is ``true``
+Private address of remote endpoints. only used when :ref:`configuration-options.yk8s.ipsec.test_enabled` is ``true``

 **Type:**::

-  null or non-empty string
+  null or (list of non-empty string)

 **Default:**::